 Besides that it tastes great, the blueberry crostata simple looks beautiful!
 The blueberries do all the work by becoming the focal point and the star of the dish.
 You can’t help but dig right in.
 It’s a rustic dish, but impressive enough to serve to guests or to round out a stay at home dinner date.

 There are two ingredients that take this crostata to the next level- the pie crust and the sugar.
 All good pie must have good pie crust.
-So you’ll need to make your own or use a pre-made crust.
-Then, I use the raw sugar on the crust so that it really looks beautiful after it bakes into the crust.
-After all, presentation is everything!
+So you’ll need to make your own or use a really good pre-made crust.
+Sugar in the raw on the crust glistens after baking and adds that finishing touch that makes is crostata irresistable.

 Recommended (but not necessary) ingredients